John jay's June Production

 Taking stories from people in our lives and honoring them through a performance

-When CDC recommendations deterred any plans for spring musical, Director Amanda Urban pitched the idea of an ethnodrama to students.
+When CDC recommendations deterred any plans for a spring musical, Director Amanda Urban pitched the idea of an ethnodrama to students.
 It was a natural follow-up to their fall production, “The Laramie Project,” during which the actors had the opportunity to meet Amanda Gronich, one of the theater artists who co-created the play from over 200 interviews.

 The students picked change as their theme.
 Each of the actors is interviewing two people about a time of change in their life, looking for an event or anecdote that makes good theater.
 The subjects range from a soldier in the Israeli army and a Broadway performer to a new mother and a great-grandparent.
 As a group, the actors will determine how to present the personal stories as a cohesive whole.